-I also noticed that we only focus on people engaging with the existing health services and ignore those missing out from them.
+Across my career I have noticed that we only focus on people engaging with the existing health services and ignore those missing out from them.
 I believe the real problem lies among those who are missing out from the existing services.
 Leaving the ones who are already missing out from the current services is widening the existing health inequity.

 For me, health literacy is a way to reach individuals and communities who cannot engage in existing health services and understand the challenges they face to access credible health information and utilise health services at the right time.
 I believe health literacy can help to ensure no one is left behind and can play a crucial role in ending this pandemic.

 Health literacy is an asset that enables and empowers individuals to make daily decisions to improve and manage their health and the health of those around them.